 While the following procedure provides a general guideline for how to manually create the VM for the Cisco CSR 1000V, the exact steps that you need to perform may vary depending on the characteristics of your Microsoft Hyper-V environment and setup.
 For more information, see Microsoft Windows Server 2012 R2 documentation.

 NoteThe Cisco CSR 1000V does not support deploying the OVA file in Microsoft Hyper-V environments.
-The Cisco CSR 1000V does not support deploying the OVA file in Microsoft Hyper-V environments.

 Before installing the Cisco CSR 1000V on a Microsoft Hyper-V VM, the following must be installed on the host:

 Although not required, it is recommended that you create the Virtual Switch prior to creating the VM for the Cisco CSR 1000V.

 The following steps are performed on Server Manager on the host.

 Step 1 On the Server Manager, select Dashboard to configure the local server.

 Step 2 Select Manager from the top right, and then select Add Roles and Features from the drop-down menu.

 Step 4 Select Server Roles .
 In the Roles list, select the following options by clicking on the checkbox: